Penelope (2006 film): Plot

+Tired of the matchmaking and inspired by Max's conversations about the outside world, Penelope escapes home and journeys out into the city, covering her face with a scarf in public to remain anonymous and secretly selling photos of herself to Lemon to earn money.
+At a bar she frequents, Penelope befriends delivery girl Annie, who takes her on trips around the city.
+After several weeks, Penelope is spotted by her parents, but before they can confront her, she rushes back to the bar, where she faints.
+Annie removes the scarf to help her breathe and exposes her as the supposedly dead Penelope Wilhern to the other patrons.
+To Penelope's surprise, the public is fascinated and enamored with her, and she becomes an overnight celebrity.

-Meanwhile, Edward’s father, having seen the public's fondness for Penelope and embarrassed by his son's vocal cruelty toward her, coerces Edward into proposing to her.
-Lemon eventually discovers that the real Max Campion is imprisoned for armed robbery; the Campion they have been working with is actually a man named Johnny Martin.
-Lemon relays this to Jessica and Wanda, but Jessica chooses not to let Penelope know the truth.
-During her wedding, Penelope realizes that she does not want to marry simply to break the curse and that she likes herself the way she is.
-This breaks the curse, as Penelope has been loved by "one of her own kind" – herself – and her pig snout and ears disappear.
+Edward’s father, having seen the public's fondness for Penelope and embarrassed by his son's vocal cruelty toward her, coerces Edward into proposing to her.
+Lemon discovers that the real Max Campion is imprisoned for armed robbery; the man he had been working with is actually a gambler named Johnny Martin.
+He shares this with Jessica and Wanda on Penelope's wedding day, but they decide not to relay it to Penelope.
+At her wedding, Penelope, realizing that she does not want to marry simply to break the curse, flees the altar and locks herself in her room.
+Jessica begs her to reconsider, but Penelope refuses, declaring that she likes herself the way she is.
+As Penelope has finally been loved by "one of her own kind" — herself — the curse is lifted, and her pig snout and ears vanish.

-Years later, Penelope becomes an elementary school horticulture teacher, and the public's interest in her dissipates.
-She eventually learns from Wanda the truth about Johnny.
-She reunites with Johnny, who is unaware that the curse was broken, at a Halloween party while wearing a mask.
-Johnny kisses Penelope, and she takes off her mask, revealing to him that she had the power to lift the curse all along.
+Some time later, Penelope is an elementary school horticulture teacher, and the public's interest in her has waned.
+She eventually learns the truth about Johnny's identity from Wanda and visits his apartment during a Halloween party while wearing a pig mask.
+Johnny kisses Penelope and apologizes for not having the power to break the curse, but she takes off her mask and reveals that she held the power all along, and the two kiss again.

-The Wilhern butler, Jake, is revealed to be the witch who cast the original curse, and casts one final spell to render Jessica permanently mute before quitting his position.
-While Johnny and Penelope are at a park, Lemon discreetly approaches the two and attempts to take a photo to prove that Penelope's curse has been lifted, but ultimately decides against it upon seeing how happy they are, and leaves them alone.
+The Wilhern's butler Jake, revealed to be the witch who cast the original curse, casts one final spell to render Jessica mute for an indeterminate amount of time before quitting his position.
+While Johnny and Penelope are at a park with her students, Lemon discreetly approaches and tries to take a photo of them to prove that the curse has been lifted.
+Upon seeing how happy they are, he ultimately decides against it and leaves.